pbsmyth/command-line/lessons.md

 3. Open the program.

-4. You know you're in the right place when you see the `$`.
+4. When the terminal pops up, you will likely see either a window with black text over white background or colored text over a black background.You know you're in the right place when you see the `$`.

 ## Command prompt `$`